-USE: The SPUD includes the following:

-- Permitted uses in the RM-6, Medium Density Apartment District, maximum number of buildings is three with two units each - The property shall be developed up to a maximum of six units - Structures will not exceed two stories in height; the exterior of the site and the ground floor of all dwellings will be accessible.
-(This amendment was submitted by the applicant on February 23, 2018.) - The front yard setback shall be a minimum of 25 feet, side yards a minimum of 5 feet and the rear yard a minimum of 13 feet - Impervious coverage will not exceed 65% - Exterior material will be masonry type or wood or manufactured product such as EFIS, synthetic stone, panel stucco or hardy board siding, siding or cement board

-OPEN SPACE: The total area of the lot is 29,999 square feet, green space comprises 20,038 square feet, and total green space is 66.8%.

-PARKING: Two off-street parking spaces will be provided for each unit; one parking space in the garage and one parking space in the driveway.
+- 1. USE: The SPUD includes the following: - Permitted uses in the RM-6, Medium Density Apartment District, maximum number of buildings is three with two units each - The property shall be developed up to a maximum of six units - Structures will not exceed two stories in height - The front yard setback shall be a minimum of 25 feet, side yards a minimum of 5 feet and the rear yard a minimum of 13 feet - Impervious coverage will not exceed 65% - Exterior material will be masonry type or wood or manufactured product such as EFIS, synthetic stone, panel stucco or hardy board siding, siding or cement board - 2.
+OPEN SPACE: The total area of the lot is 30,492 square feet, green space comprises 19,658 square feet, and total green space is 65.5%. - 3.
+PARKING: Two spaces will be provided for each unit; one parking space in the garage and one in the driveway.